-Your organization’s fair chance dashboard can be accessed by clicking the Fair chance tab within your Checkr Dashboard.
-This dashboard displays hiring-related education, resources, and analytics for customers that have available data.
+You can access your organization’s fair chance dashboard from the Fair chance tab in your Checkr Dashboard.
+This dashboard displays hiring-related education, resources, and analytics for customers with available data.

 The fair chance dashboard is available for all customers who use Checkr products for employment purposes.
-The fair chance dashboard is not applicable for customers who use our products for tenant, insurance, or business purposes.
+The fair chance dashboard doesn't apply for customers who use Checkr products for tenant, insurance, or business purposes.

-The data in this dashboard is visible to users within your organization that have permission to view analytics.
-This includes admin users and any other roles that have been given explicit permission to view analytics in the Checkr dashboard.
+The data in this dashboard appears for users in your organization who have permission to access analytics.
+These roles include admin users and other roles that have explicit permission to access analytics in the Checkr Dashboard.

-The 3-bar chart feature displays your adverse action rate as compared to that of “average” and “high fair chance” customers of a similar size over the past year.
+The 3-bar chart feature shows your adverse action rate as compared to that of "average" and "high fair chance" customers of a similar size over the past year.

 Similar size is defined as customers conducting a similar number of background checks per year.